 When is the Loki season 2 release date?
 When Loki arrived on Disney Plus back in 2021, Marvel fans had no idea that it would change the face of the Marvel Cinematic Universe forever.
 The Trickster God’s adventures with the Time Variance Authority gives him a new (glorious) purpose in life, and he even falls for a variant of himself, Sylvie (Sophia Di Martino).

-But the series also introduces Marvel’s next big bad, Kang the Conqueror.
+The series also introduces MCU Phase 4 big bad, Kang the Conqueror.
 That’s right comic readers; the time-travelling despot has made his way into the MCU.
-Jonathan Majors makes his Marvel debut at the end of Loki season 1 as ‘He Who Remains’ – a variant of Kang the Conqueror who has shielded the MCU timeline from a multiversal war between an infinite number of Kangs.
+Jonathan Majors makes his Marvel debut in the Loki ending as ‘He Who Remains’ – a variant of Kang the Conqueror who has shielded the MCU timeline from a multiversal war between an infinite number of Kangs.
 Oh, dear.
 Not only that, but when Loki returns to the TVA to warn Mobius (Owen Wilson), he discovers that his former friend no longer remembers who he is.

 Hopefully, the bulk of the story will be about Loki trying to take down Kang’s new version of the TVA, perhaps in a similar way to how Sylvie targeted the organization back in Season 1.